ChrisDuffley/stationPlaylist/readme.md

 ## Version 22.03

 * NVDA 2021.3 or later is required.
+* It is no longer possible to perform the following commands if NVDA is running in secure mode: all SPL Controller layer commands, switching to Studio from other programs, obtaining Studio status and encoder status from other programs.
-* To improve security, add-on commands cannot be performed while using Studio suite of applications if NVDA is running in secure mode.
+* It is no longer possible to copy track comments to the clipboard or add or change comments if NVDA is running in secure mode.
+* It is no longer possible to copy playlist transcripts to clipboard or save it to a file if NVDA is running in secure mode.
+Only viewing transcripts will be allowed in secure mode.
 * To improve security, online user guide command from SPL Assistant (Shift+F1) has been removed.
 * In Studio, NVDA will no longer do nothing or play error tones if attempting to obtain playlist snapshots (SPL Assistant, F8) if the loaded playlist consists only of hour markers.